Animal: Cnidaria

-The Ctenophora and Cnidaria are radially symmetric and have digestive chambers with a single opening, which serves as both mouth and anus.
-Animals in both phyla have distinct tissues, but these are not organised into discrete organs.
-They are diploblastic, having only two main germ layers, ectoderm and endoderm.
+Like Ctenophora, Cnidaria are radially symmetric and have digestive chambers with a single opening, which serves as both mouth and anus.
+They also have distinct tissues that are not organised into discrete organs.
+Members of the group Anthozoa, such as sea anemones, coral, and sea pens only are sessile polyps.
+Most members of Medusozoa, including jellyfish and most hydrozoans, have a polyp form as well, but also have a motile medusae stage.
+The medusae stage are commonly known as jellyfish.
+Cnidaria are diploblastic, having only two main germ layers, ectoderm and endoderm.